On the projective dimension of tensor products of modules: Introduction

-A point worth mentioning here is that the conclusion of Theorem \ref{main2} also holds if projective dimension is replaced with injective dimension; see Theorem \ref{injdimthm} and Corollary \ref{corend}.
-Let us also note that the theorem may fail if $M$ is a syzygy of a module that is not maximal Cohen-Macaulay: for example, if $R=k[\![x,y,z]\!]/(xy-z^2)$, $L=R/(x,y)$, and $M=N=\Omega_R L$, then $N\neq 0$, but $\pd_R(M\otimes_RN)<\infty$ and $\id_R(M\otimes_RN)<\infty$; see \cite[2.7]{CET}.
+The conclusion of Theorem \ref{main2} also holds if the projective dimension is replaced by the injective dimension; see Corollary \ref{corend}.
+However, it is worth noting that the conclusion of the theorem may fail if $L$ is not maximal Cohen-Macaulay, even if $M$ is a syzygy module.
+For example, if $R=k[\![x,y,z]\!]/(xy-z^2)$, $L=R/(x,y)$, and $M=N=\Omega_R L$, then $N=(x,y)R\neq 0$, but $\pd_R(M\otimes_RN)=2=\id_R(M\otimes_RN)$; see \cite[2.7]{CET} or Remark \ref{easy}.